colinscz/.github/GOVERNANCE.md

 #### Accountabilities

-- Participate in the project as a team player.
+- Participating in the project as a team player
-- Bring a friendly, welcoming voice to the TresJS community.
+- Bringing a friendly, welcoming voice to the TresJS community
-- Be active on Discord, especially in the support channels.
+- Being active on Discord, especially in the support channels
-- Triage new issues.
+- Triaging new issues
-- Review pull requests.
+- Reviewing pull requests
-- Merge some, non-trivial community pull requests.
+- Merge some, non-trivial community pull requests
-- Merge your own pull requests (once reviewed and approved).
+- Merge your own pull requests (once reviewed and approved)

 #### Nomination